There are no tickets available at this time.

-Fans had to walk up a flight of stairs to get to the seating area, although there was also an elevator available.
+Fans have to walk up a flight of stairs to get to the seating area, although there is also an elevator available.

-The seats (box seats) were nice and wide and restrooms were adequate.
+The seats (box seats) are nice and wide and restrooms are adequate.

 Overall, this trip doesn't quite live up to the total cost with the $5 parking and an extra $1 for game day ticket purchase and the fact I can't really remember much uniqueness or any outstanding items about this stadium.